South West Quilters have various Challenges and Competitions throughout the year such as:

 Each year the Chairman announces the theme for the Challenge for the following Spring Quilt Festival.

-For 2014 the Challenge is THIRTY.
+For 2014 the Challenge was THIRTY.
 Our Magazine is 30 years old.
 The quilt could, for example, have 30 fabrics or 30 images, 30 blocks or patterns, or even the number 30 itself.

 2013: As The Saying Goes…